 Financial Instruments - Certain of the forward grain purchase and ethanol, distillers grains and non-food grade corn oil sale contracts are accounted for under the "normal purchases and normal sales" scope exemption of ASC 815, because these arrangements are for purchases of grain that will be delivered in quantities expected to be used and sales of ethanol, distillers grains and non-food grade corn oil that will be produced in quantities expected to be sold by us over a reasonable period of time in the normal course of business.
-During the years ended January 31, 2018, 2017 and 2016 there were no material settlements of forward contracts that were recorded at fair value.
-At January 31, 2018, the company recorded an asset of \$0.1 million associated with contracts not accounted for under the "normal purchases and normal sales" scope exemption of ASC 815.
-At January 31, 2017, the Company recorded an asset and a liability of \$0.2 million and \$0.1 million, respectively, associated with contracts not accounted for under the "normal purchases and normal sales" scope exemption of ASC 815.
+During the years ended January 31, 2019, 2018 and 2017 there were no material settlements of forward contracts that were recorded at fair value.
+At January 31, 2019, the company recorded a liability of \$21,000 associated with contracts not accounted for under the "normal purchases and normal sales" scope exemption of ASC 815.
+At January 31, 2018, the Company recorded an asset of approximately \$0.1 million associated with contracts not accounted for under the "normal purchases and normal sales" scope exemption of ASC 815.